 Samsung Galaxy S22 Plus review: Display

-While we wait for the final test results for the Galaxy S22 Plus and its FHD+ display, I can talk about how nice that screen is.
-This is the best display I’ve ever seen on a smartphone, even beating out the identically-priced iPhone 13 Pro.
+The Galaxy S22 Plus features the best display I’ve ever seen on a smartphone, even beating out the identically-priced iPhone 13 Pro.
 With a peak brightness of 1,750 nits, outdoor visibility is not a problem with the Galaxy S22 Plus.

 The Dynamic AMOLED 2X display is 0.1 inches smaller (6.6 inches) than the 6.7-inch panel on the Galaxy S21 Plus.
 The Galaxy S22 Plus still goes from 48Hz to 120Hz for its refresh rate, but some backend processing means things can be rendered for 10Hz use and sent to the screen, thus making for a more efficient display.